Category Archives: Wireless Networks

 Is the Personal Cell Technology for Real?

 The media is abuzz with the news of the pCell wireless technology – after all, it’s not too often that someone comes out and claims to have a technology that will change the world!
 For now, too little has been revealed on this technology, which is understandable for a startup.
-The aura of mystery is necessary to fuel… Read More »
+The aura of mystery is… Read More »

 The Long-Term View on Small Cells